ThisAccountHasBeenSuspended/utf-c/README.md

 > [!IMPORTANT]
 > UTF-C is a hobby project for the simple compression of UTF-8 strings with non-ASCII characters.
 This project is not a standard!

+> [!NOTE]
+> This project is a completely original work and does not follow any standards or templates.
+Contributions and improvements are welcome.

 > [!TIP]
 > This project supports SSE2, AVX2, AVX512 and NEON.
 >